JRedeker/django-vue-boiler/README.md

-# django-vue-postgres-boiler
+# django-vue-boiler
-A boilerplate (and quick example) for using Django and Postgres with a Vue frontend
+A boilerplate / github template (and quick example) for using Django and Postgres with a Vue frontend

 # Instructions
 run with: